Methane flux boxes are a tool used to detect the flow (leakage) of landfill gas (methane) through landfill gas restoration capping layers.

 Similarly, waterlogged ground or high wind speeds can change the measured flux at methane flux boxes by similar amounts.
 A typical methane flux box survey takes two to three weeks work, or more by a technician and an assistant, plus data analysis costs.

 We hope that this has assisted you by explaining the purpose of methane flux boxes.
+Contact Landfill Systems for assistance with landfill monitoring.

 In a rush?
 Want to download this page as a pdf file, for future reference?
 If so, just tell us below, where to send it.
 This is a free service for all our firstname.lastname@example.org